CiscoDevNet/fmc-rest-api/README.md

 Once approved, Cisco DevNet reviewers then create a release that is published through our Learning Labs system.

-The goal of these learning labs is to ensure a 'hands-on' learning approach rather than just theory or instructions.
+The goal of these Learning Labs is to ensure a 'hands-on' learning approach rather than just theory or instructions.

 ## About these Learning Labs